I know a lot about bathrooms—materials, fixtures, cleaning, and more—and love sharing it with you.

 - Soft cloth, such as a flannel

 - A pair of gloves as detergent can be harmful to skin

-After cleaning take heed of the warnings below.
+After cleaning, take heed of the warnings below.

 - Use mild detergent or mild soap ONLY.
 Other cleaning products can damage the surface of the copper bath.
 These include degreasers and corrosive cleaners, plus ammonia or acid-based cleaners.
-NEVER use any of these as it can cause irreparable damage.
+NEVER use any of these as they can cause irreparable damage.

 - Use a soft cloth ONLY.
 NEVER use steel wool as this can scratch the surface of the bath, and the same goes for brushes.